ImGGAAVVIINN/alya-new-tab/README.md

 - Apps Dropdown to access Google services and popular websites
 - Built in to-do lists and Post-it notes
 - Automatically Weather forecast based on your location
-- Good looking effects like countdown clock and snow/rain/leaves animation
+- Good-looking effects like countdown clock and snow/rain/leaves animation
 - Highly customizable settings to enable/disable each elements individually and auto-hide delay
 - Different search engines like Google, YouTube, Yahoo, Brave and more
 - 2 different search box styles to chose from